parttimenerd/temci/doc/temci_exec.rst

     load_time: 5

 It also supports lists of values if the lists of all properties have the same number of elements.
-This can be used return the result of multiple measurements in on call of the benchmarked program:
+This can be used return the result of multiple measurements in one call of the benchmarked program:

 .. code:: sh